remap/ndn-lighting/python/README.txt

 Status:

-as of writing -  1,2,3 are complete, with exception:
+as of writing -  1,2,3 are complete.

-no signed interests (yet).
-Or, rather - there are signed interests, but we're not yet verifying.
+Signed interests verify, and content objects w/ state of verification are returned.

-note first draft is just raw function, future todo:
+future todo:

-1) will need to be rewritten w/ two handles replacing the N processes
+* CM will need to be rewritten w/ two handles replacing the N processes
-2) will have to not just issue interests, but listen for the returned status objects

 misc notes: